slevithan/oniguruma-to-es/README.md

 *Default: `5`.*

 Specifies the recursion depth limit.
-Supported values are integers `2`–`20` (since `20` is the Oniguruma limit) and `null`.
+Supported values are integers `2`–`20` and `null`.
 If `null`, any use of recursion results in an error.

-Since recursion depth is configurable, use of recursion with a limit lower than 20 also results in an error if using strict `accuracy`.
+Since Oniguruma's depth limit is `20`, any use of recursion with a limit lower than `20` results in an error if using strict `accuracy`.

 <details>
   <summary>More details</summary>